cytoscape/cytoscape-manual/docs/Export_Your_Data.md

 The easiest way to share your results with others is to save your network in the NDEx public network database by using the [Network to NDEx](Export_Your_Data.html#export_ndex) or [Collection to NDEx](Export_Your_Data.html#export_ndex) options.
 When you save your network, you will receive a UUID (e.g., 50e3dff7-133e-11e6-a039-06603eb7f303), which you can e-mail to collaborators for use in their own Cytoscape [**Search bar**](Creating_Networks.html#example-retrieving-networks-from-ndex).

-NDEx also has options enabling you to:
+NDEx also has options that enable you to:

 -   generate a DOI suitable for use in publications
 -   create a document link (similar to a Google Doc shared link)